Learn the Qualifications, Requirements, and Responsibilities of Physical Therapist Assistants

 |City||Average Hourly Pay||Average Salary|

-Founded in 1984, Provo College has empowered thousands of graduates to pursue rewarding careers in physical therapy, nursing and healthcare.
+Founded in 1984, Provo College has empowered thousands of graduates to pursue rewarding careers in physical therapy, nursing, and healthcare.
 With an up-to-date curriculum, modern labs, and hands-on training from experienced healthcare professionals, our robust Physical Therapist Assistant associate degree program prepares graduates to excel as entry-level PTAs.
-In conjunction with Eagle Gate College, Provo College offers a premier healthcare education at five campus locations in Utah and Idaho.

 Are You Ready to Start Your Career as a Physical Therapist Assistant?

 Now that you know everything there is to know when it comes to becoming a PTA, do you feel ready to jump in?
-If so, you can find out more about Provo College’s PTA here.
+If so, click here to learn more about our Physical Therapist Assistant program.
 We’re ready to help you find success as a physical therapist assistant.